mathigon/textbooks/content/divisibility2/content.md

 8191
 [[Composite | Prime]]

 Unfortunately, 2047 is composite.
-23 x [[89]] = 2047.
+23 × [[89]] = 2047.
 So, when N is prime, 2N - 1 is [[sometimes | always | never]] prime.
 Upon correct answer: Since this sometimes works, mathematicians use this pattern to try to find bigger and bigger prime numbers.
 Prime numbers of the form 2N - 1 are named Mersenne Primes after French mathematician Marin Mersenne.
 Mersenne studied these numbers in the early 17th century.

 Mathematicians know of 51 Mersenne Primes and the current largest known prime number was found using this process.
 People around the world are using their computers to search for the 52nd Mersenne Prime.
 You can put your computer to work and maybe find it yourself!
 Read more about how to get involved at the Great Internet Mersenne Prime Search.